JordanMesibov/Project-2-Proposal/README.md

       }
     })

-    } ......
+    } ...
-      ----(I haven't checked the syntax of this b/c it's just an idea of an approach, we would also need dotenv for private information)
+      -(I haven't checked the syntax of this b/c it's just an idea of an approach, we would also need dotenv for private information)
       * This is obviously not the best way to handle the use of passwords, but it could work for the proof of concept of the app.   -When we learn about sessions and Passport on Monday, we will likely change our approach to authentication.

     3. Make a table of vacation destinations that the users suggest, captured via the GUI/frontend.